sumn2u/learn-javascript/en/objects/README.md

 # Objects

 In javascript the objects are **mutable** because we change the values pointed by the reference object, instead, when we change a primitive value we are changing its reference which now is pointing to the new value and so primitive are **immutable**.
-The primitive types of JavaScript are `true`, `false`, numbers, strings, `null` and `undefined`.
-Every other value is an `object`.Objects contain `propertyName`: `propertyValue` pairs.
+The primitive types of JavaScript are `true`, `false`, `numbers`, `strings`, `null` and `undefined`.
+Every other value is an `object`.
+Objects contain `propertyName`: `propertyValue` pairs.
 There are three ways to create an `object` in JavaScript:

 1.  literal